 Employees who are eligible for a pension plan are enrolled in the State administered plan, the Public Employees' Retirement System (PERS) or the Defined Contribution Retirement Program (DCRP).
 The Public Employees' Retirement System (PERS) was established in January, 1955 under the provisions of N.J.S.A.
 43:15A to provide retirement, death, disability and medical benefits to certain qualified members.
 The Public Employees' Retirement System is a cost-sharing multiple-employer plan.
 Membership is mandatory for substantially all full-time employees of the State or any county, municipality, school district or public agency provided the employee is not required to be a member of another State-administered retirement system or other state or local jurisdiction.
 According to the State of New Jersey Administrative Code, all obligations of the system will be assumed by the State of New Jersey should the system terminate.
 The Division issues a publicly available financial report that includes the financial statements and required supplementary information for PERS.
-This report may be obtained by writing to the Division of Pensions Benefits, Trenton.
-08625 or be found Box 295.
-NJ www.state.nj.us/treasury/pensions/annrprts.shtml.
+This report may be obtained by writing to the Division of Pensions 295, Trenton, NJ 08625 be found www.state.nj.us/treasury/pensions/annrprts.shtml.

 The Division annually charges participating governmental units for their respective contributions to the PERS based upon actuarial methods.
 Contributions to the DCRP are charged at a rate of 3% of the respective member's base salary.
 Employees are required to contribute to the PERS and DCRP at a rate of 5.5% of their base salary.
-The Authority share of pension costs charged to the 2020-21 and 2019-20 budget amounted to \$187,400.29 and \$197,954.24, respectively.
+The Authority share of pension costs charged to the 2021-22 and 2020-21 budget amounted to \$15,093.73 and \$187,400.29, respectively.
+The fiscal year 2021-22 charged reflects an adjustment due to amortization of deferred outflows and inflows in the amount of (\$110,895).
+The actual amount due for pension expense was \$123,247.
 Employees are also covered by the Federal Insurance Contribution Act, (Social Security).